Fish-Git/cmpsctst/README.txt

       #endif

-  The values are the reformatted output of the following commands:
+  The two values "GITCTR_NUM" and "GITHASH_STR" are the number of commits and the git hash value of the most recent commit (followed by a string indicating whether any local changes exist or not) and are obtained via the following git commands:

       git log --pretty=format:'' | wc -l